specklesystems/speckle-docs-OLD/user/manager.md

 ::: tip IMPORTANT 🙌
 This guide assumes you have access to a **Speckle Server**.
-It might have been provided by your company, you might have deployed one locally, or you might be using our [free official server](https://speckle.systems/getstarted/).
+If you don't have one provided by your company, you can use our [free Speckle server](https://speckle.systems/getstarted/).
 :::

 ## Installation